Kubernetes Discovery and Privilege Levels

 - You can assign various privilege levels to users connecting to the cluster through policies, based on their contextual situation.

 These features solve the problem of having to add multiple resources to StrongDM using different credentials, in order to provide varying levels of access to the same cluster.
-They also provide a convenient way to escalate and de-escalate access within the cluster with StrongDM roles, just in time access with access workflows, and policies that allow or forbid access based on privilege levels, or are used to grant them.
+They also provide a convenient way to escalate and de-escalate access within the cluster with StrongDM roles, Just-in-Time access with access workflows, and policies that allow or forbid access based on privilege levels, or are used to grant them.

 Resource Discovery